What is an Ambulatory Wheelchair User?

 If you are an ambulatory wheelchair user, you have likely heard this phrase, or felt the weight of the "side-eye" that comes with it.
 There is a common misconception that wheelchair use is a binary: you are either unable to walk at all and use one 100% of the time, or you do not need one at all.

 If you’ve ever wondered, 'Can you use a wheelchair if you can walk?', the answer is a resounding yes.
-An ambulatory wheelchair user is someone who uses a mobility aid but can also walk or stand under certain conditions.
+An ambulatory wheelchair user is someone who uses a mobility aid but can also walk or stand depending on their environment and energy.

-According to Gov.uk, around one third of wheelchair users are ambulatory, often managing chronic pain, fatigue, or conditions like POTS, EDS, or MS that make walking unsafe or unsustainable.
+According to Gov.uk, around one third of wheelchair users are ambulatory, often managing chronic pain, fatigue, or conditions like POTS, EDS, or MS where navigating a space on foot can be unsafe or unsustainable.

 Defining the Term: What Does "Ambulatory" Actually Mean?